Disable Unneeded Services

 Microsoft iSCSI Initiator Service- You don't share files remotely on a 15,000 RPM SCSI drive (expensive $$$) do you?
 I thought so LOL.
 Disable this!

 Network Access Protection Agent - Provides support for NAP servers.
-If you are using this as a standalone computer you don't need this computer.
-You can disable this.
+If you are using a standalone computer you don't need this.
+You can disable it.

 Secondary Logon - Don't have multiple accounts on your R2 machine?
 Disable this service.